You are here

 David joined CAC after serving as Program Director of Cardozo Law School's Floersheimer Center for Constitutional Democracy, and as an attorney with the Brennan Center for Justice at NYU School of Law, where he worked with Bert Neuborne on appellate briefs in constitutional cases involving the First Amendment and voting rights.
 Previously, David was an Acting Assistant Professor at NYU School of Law and practiced law at Emery Cuti Brinckerhoff & Abady, PC, where he litigated a wide range of constitutional and civil rights cases.
 David has also served as an attorney fellow for the Center for Reproductive Law and Policy and as a law clerk for the Hon.
 Rosemary Barkett on the U.S. Court of Appeals for the 11th Circuit.
 He is a graduate of Yale Law School, where he served as an editor on the Yale Law Review.
 His academic writings have appeared in the Yale Law Journal, the Boston University Law Review, the Emory Law Journal, the George Washington Law Review.
 Before receiving his law degree, David worked as a paralegal for the American Civil Liberties Union, where he helped Kathryn Kolbert prepare the briefs and argument in Planned Parenthood v.
 Casey.
 In 1993, David and Ms. Kolbert co-authored an article in the Temple Law Review titled "Responding to Planned Parenthood v.
 Casey: Establishing Neutrality Principles in State Constitutional Law."
 David received his undergraduate degree from Columbia University.

 Doug is Constitutional Accountability Center’s Press Secretary.
 Prior to joining CAC, Doug served as Assistant Director of Communications for the Brady Campaign to Prevent Gun Violence, as well as Media Relations Director for American Rights at Work.
-Doug’s writing has appeared in several outlets including the Cincinnati Enquirer, The New York Times and The Washington Post.
+Doug’s writing has appeared in several outlets including the Cincinnati Enquirer, New York Times, Washington Post, and POLITICO.
 Doug’s work includes having helped manage the gun control movement’s response to the massacre at Virginia Tech – which sustained the most fatalities by a single shooter in American history – as well as the media strategy around the landmark Second Amendment cases District of Columbia v.
 Heller and McDonald v.
 City of Chicago.
 Doug is a graduate of the University of Cincinnati with a degree in linguistics (high honors).

 Before joining Constitutional Accountability Center, Si was Public Policy Counsel to the National Senior Citizen Law Center.
 Si served as Associate Director of President Jimmy Carter’s White House Domestic Policy Staff (1977-81), as a partner in Powell, Goldstein, Frazer, and Murphy LLP (1981-2002), and as Senior Counsel to Sidley Austin LLP (2002-2006).
 He is a Trustee of the Center for Law and Social Policy and a member of the Administrative Conference of the United States.
 His articles have appeared in the Atlantic, the Washington Post, The American Prospect, Roll Call, Slate, The Hill, Newsweek/ Daily Beast, Politico, The New Republic, the Huffington Post, as well as law reviews.
 Si writes frequently for the American Constitution Society’s ACS Blog and has published several ACS issue briefs, including “Mandatory Health Insurance: Is It Constitutional?”, which was released during the Senate health care reform debate in December 2009, and "The Health Reform Lawsuits: Unraveling a Century of Constitutional Law and the Fabric of Modern Government," published in February 2011.
 His Atlantic article, “The Most Dangerous Branch?”, has been republished in two anthologies, The Best American Political Writing 2003 Royce Flippin, ed.
 (Avalon Press 2003), and Principles and Practice of American Politics: Classic and Contemporary Readings, 2d ed., Samuel Kernell and Steven S. Smith, eds.
 (CQ Press 2003).
 He graduated from Yale Law School, where he was Note & Comment Editor of the Yale Law Journal.